1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Optimizing Auction Pricing Rules.

 Label the inventory types as Branded or Semi-transparent.
-While Branded will allow the advertisers to view the complete URL of the publishers’ ad inventory, Semi-transparent gives the root domain where the ads are going to be displayed.
+While Branded allows advertisers to view the complete URL of the publisher’s ad inventory, Semi-transparent gives the root domain where the ads will be displayed.
 So, set the price floors according to the transparency you are offering.
 Usually, Branded inventories are priced higher than Semi-transparent.
 Follow the below steps to define Branded or Semi-transparent inventory types:

-3. Select the Inventory Type and Brand type.
+• Select the Inventory Type and Brand Type.

 Also, rather than setting a fixed price for the auctions, try setting up Target CPM that will dynamically adjust the price floor for the inventories.
 Here’s an article that will help you to set it up.
 But when setting the Target CPM, don’t change the value drastically.
 It will prevent advertisers from bidding for the inventories, and you may have to deal with low ad fill rates.